frederic-perez/AmE-dictionary/data/idioms.md

 __hang someone out to dry__ To abandon someone who is in trouble.
 __hangdog look__ :two: A self-pitying expression of abjection, defeat, shame, or guilt. _Don’t just stare at me with that hangdog look.
 You’ve already made a mess of things, so now you have to deal with it!_
 __hanging offense__ :two: A crime, misdeed, or impropriety that is (hyperbolically) perceived to warrant death by hanging.
 Primarily heard in US. _Political correctness has become so authoritarian these days that saying anything with even the slightest derogatory implication is seen as a hanging offense!_
-__hanker for (something)__ To have a very strong, persistent desire or craving for something. _I’ve been hankering for sushi ever since I came back from Tokyo last month._
+__hanker for (something)__ :two: To have a very strong, persistent desire or craving for something. _I’ve been hankering for sushi ever since I came back from Tokyo last month._ _It is not something to hanker for._
 __happen by__ To appear, arrive, pass, or come upon casually or by chance. _I happened by a quaint new craft store the other day._
 __happily ever after__
 __Happily Ever After__ :two::hammer:
 __happy as a clam__ Very happy.
 __happy camper__
 __happy medium__ A healthy balance between two extremes.
+__happy-go-lucky__ Always happy or in a pleasant mood; carefree. _Arya is so happy-go-lucky that I doubt any negative thing you say would bother her._
 __hard done-by__
 __hard facts__
 __hard knocks__ :three: The real and practical experiences of life, especially those involving hardship or adversity. _The problem with you is that you’ve been spoiled your whole life.
 You haven’t had any hard knocks to teach you what the world is really like!_ _The school of hard knocks._